cjumel/dotfiles/README.md

 ## Terminal Tools

-Terminal tools are tools that are used directly within my terminal.
-To install them or enable my custom configuration, besides the provided commands, see the [installation guide](./install.sh).

 ### Homebrew

 To manage most of my packages, I use [Homebrew](https://brew.sh/).
 The list of the packages I